Rebalanser/rebalanser-net-zookeeper/README.md

 ![](https://github.com/Rebalanser/rebalanser-net-zookeeper/blob/master/images/ResourceBarrier_Rebalancing.png)

-This algorithm is asynchronous and the coordinator does not know when all resources have been handed over to their new owners.
+This algorithm is asynchronous and the coordinator does not know when all followers have started consuming their resources.
 If any client (coordinator or follower) dies during the process then a new rebalancing will be started and the current one aborted.
+This was we avoid stuck rebalancings.

 The following scenarios have been considered:
 - When a follower receives a /chroot/group/resources data notification midway through a rebalancing they abort the current process and start from step 6.